reazen/relude-random/README.md

 npm install --save relude-random
 ```

-Note that `relude-random` has peer-dependencies on `relude` and `bs-abstract`, both of which can also be instlled from npm if your project doesn't already use them.
+Note that `relude-random` has peer-dependencies on `relude` and `bs-abstract`, both of which can also be installed from npm if your project doesn't already use them.

 **Update your bsconfig.json**